Clive Owen On Stage - Theater Credits, Bio and Tickets

 Clive Owen was born on October 3, 1964 in Coventry, England.
 In 1984, he was accepted into the Royal Academy of Dramatic Art and upon graduation, he found work at the prestigious Young Vic theatre, appearing in several Shakespearean plays.

-Indeed, Mr. Owen has been no stranger to the London stage over the years.
+Owen has been no stranger to the London stage over the years.
 Theatrical highlights include George Bernard Shaw’s The Philanderer at the Hampstead Theatre in 1991, Noël Coward’s Design for Living at the Donmar Warehouse in 1994, and Peter Nichols’ A Day in the Death of Joe Egg at the New Ambassadors Theatre in 2001.
-His most acclaimed stage performance in the UK was arguably his National Theatre debut, taking on the role of Dan in Patrick Marber’s modern classic Closer.
+His most acclaimed stage performance in the UK was his National Theatre debut, when he took on the role of Dan in Patrick Marber’s modern classic Closer.

-Clive Owen officially made his Broadway debut as Deeley in the Roundabout Theatre Company’s revival of Harold Pinter’s Old Times, which opened at the American Airlines Theatre on October 6, 2015.
-His second Broadway outing ran from October 7 through to December 17, 2017, taking on the iconic role of Rene Gallimard in the Broadway revival of David Henry Hwang’s M. Butterfly at the Cort Theatre.
+Owen officially made his Broadway debut as Deeley in the Roundabout Theatre Company’s revival of Harold Pinter’s Old Times, which opened at the American Airlines Theatre on October 6, 2015.
+He next appeared on Broadway from October 7 to December 17, 2017, taking on the role of Rene Gallimard in the Broadway revival of David Henry Hwang’s M. Butterfly at the Cort Theatre.